YoshihisaMaruya/D-Zeppelin/README.md

 # D-Zeppelin
 Docker image of Apache Zeppelin with Apache Spark and Python DeepNeuralNetwork Libs.

-It help to quick create data cleansing / machine learning / visualization environment.
+It help to quick creating environment of data cleansing / machine learning / visualization .

 # Base Image
 ubuntu:16.04